A Zabbix database must be created during the installation of Zabbix server or proxy.

 UTF-8 is the only encoding supported by Zabbix.
 It is known to work without any security flaws.
 Users should be aware that there are known security issues if using some of the other encodings.

-Character set utf8 and utf8_bin collation is required for Zabbix server to work properly with MySQL database.
+Character set utf8 and utf8_bin collation is required for Zabbix server/proxy to work properly with MySQL database.

 shell> mysql -uroot -p<password> mysql> create database zabbix character set utf8 collate utf8_bin; mysql> create user 'zabbix'@'localhost' identified by '<password>'; mysql> grant all privileges on zabbix.* to 'zabbix'@'localhost'; mysql> quit;

-If you are installing Zabbix from sources, proceed to import the data into the database:
+If you are installing Zabbix from sources, proceed to import the data into the database.
+For a Zabbix proxy database, only

 shell> cd database/mysql shell> mysql -uzabbix -p<password> zabbix < schema.sql # stop here if you are creating database for Zabbix proxy shell> mysql -uzabbix -p<password> zabbix < images.sql shell> mysql -uzabbix -p<password> zabbix < data.sql